armatita/armatita.github.io/README.md

 * Azevedo L., Nunes R., Correia P., et al;
 [Seismic Attributes for Constraining Geostatistical Seismic Inversion](http://geostats2012.nr.no/pdfs/1747979.pdf), [Ninth International Geostatistics Congress](http://geostats2012.nr.no/) 01/2012; (2012)

+# Music

+* [A Procura (The Search)](https://soundcloud.com/pedro-correia-712367707/a-procura) - This was an early sketch of a music for a video game (a kind of point and click crime novel) that was never finished.
+This is the type of music made to be played in loop (thus the repetition).

+* [WALF - Tema Principal (Main Theme)](https://soundcloud.com/pedro-correia-712367707/main-menu-theme) - This was an early sketch of a music for a video game (a kind of point and click crime novel) that was never finished.
+This particular track was made to be played in the main menu.

+* [Sozinho na tua cor (Alone in your color)](https://soundcloud.com/pedro-correia-712367707/sozinho-na-tua-cor-myspace) - Songwritting in my university days, when activism was a very relevant portion of my life.

+* [Nova Terra (New Land)](https://soundcloud.com/pedro-correia-712367707/nova-terra-myspace) - Songwritting in my university days, when activism was a very relevant portion of my life.